-- A comprehensive understanding of the relevant scientific principles of the specialisation (SM7m) - Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7m) - Knowledge, understanding and skills to work with information that may be incomplete or uncertain, quantify the effect of this on the design and, where appropriate, use theory or experimental research to mitigate deficiencies (D9m) - Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk (EL13m) - Advanced level knowledge and understanding of a wide range of engineering materials and components (P12m) - Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1) - Monitor and adjust a personal programme of work on an on-going basis (G3)

-Assessment: Coursework 1 (20%)

-Examination 1 (80%)

-Assessment Description: Coursework 1 is a group workshop (design for reliability task sheet and total quality management related) allocated during the lecture series.
-Examination 1 is a standard College of Engineering examination.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: The College of Engineering uses a standard college exam feedback form posted on the College of Engineering Community page on Canvas.
+- A comprehensive understanding of the relevant scientific principles of the specialisation (SM7m) - Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7m) - Knowledge, understanding and skills to work with information that may be incomplete or uncertain, quantify the effect of this on the design and, where appropriate, use theory or experimental research to mitigate deficiencies (D9m) - Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk (EL13m) - Advanced level knowledge and understanding of a wide range of engineering materials and components (P12m) - Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1) - Monitor and adjust a personal programme of work on an on-going basis (G3) Assessment: Coursework 1 (20%) Examination 1 (80%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Coursework 1 is a group workshop (design for reliability task sheet and total quality management related) allocated during the lecture series.
+Examination 1 is a standard Faculty of Science and Engineering examination.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: The Faculty of Science and Engineering uses a standard college exam feedback form posted on the Faculty of Science and Engineering Community page on Canvas.
 Failure Redemption: A supplementary examination will form 100% of the module mark.
 Additional Notes: Delivery of both teaching and assessment will include live and self-directed activities online.
 Available to visiting and exchange students wishing to learn quality and reliability engineering.
-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 Office hours, lectures notes and other teaching materials will be provided on Canvas.

-EG-M37 Additive Manufacturing
+EG-M37 Additive Manufacturing Credits: 10 Session: 2022/23 January-June Pre-requisite Modules:

-Co-requisite Modules: EG-M103

-Lecturer(s): Prof NPN Lavery

-Format: 10x2hr lectures/seminars/example classes

-10x2hr practical demonstrations

-8x1hr office hours

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Co-requisite Modules: EG-M103 Lecturer(s): Prof NPN Lavery Format: 10x2hr lectures/seminars/example classes 10x2hr practical demonstrations 8x1hr office hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-- There will be 10 x 1hr lectures over the full semester, 5 x 1hr seminars, which will include 2-3 revision classes. - There will be 2 x 1hr invited guest lectures with speakers from industry working in additive manufacturing and the production of metal powders. - A group project (30%) Each week there will be a 2hr practical laboratory where which students will undertake studies on AM components as set per their projects.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus - There will be 10 x 1hr lectures over the full semester, 5 x 1hr seminars, which will include 2-3 revision classes. - There will be 2 x 1hr invited guest lectures with speakers from industry working in additive manufacturing and the production of metal powders. - A group project (30%) - Each week there will be a 2hr practical laboratory where which students will undertake studies on AM components as set per their projects.
 At the end of the assignment, students will give a short presentation (5%), and upload their CAD files (5%).
-A short report (20%) will be required on their practical assignment which will be due at the end of the term. - There will be 5 Canvas tests (20%) based on online video learning, which will be done every other week throughout term. - The remaining 50% weighting will be assessed by examination. - There will be 10x1hr office hours.
+A short report (20%) will be required on their practical assignment which will be due at the end of the term. - There will be 5 Canvas tests (20%) based on online video learning, which will be done every other week throughout term. - The remaining 50% weighting will be assessed by examination.

+- There will be 10x1hr office hours.